Find Your Voice!

 Was it well-edited and formatted?
 Also yes.

-Was it ready for querying?
-No.
+Was it quite ready for querying?
+Probably not, no.

-Dear -Agent-,
+Dear Agent,

 Huh, what a coincidence, I have one of those, too!

-So where does this leave Pilfer! ?
-I’m currently plotting out a crowdfunding campaign so I can get a good cover artist, cover design, and some inline illustrations, and then hopefully, publish it through KDP.
-Until I hit the Kickstarter button, though, I have a few more queries that I’m just gonna leave there.
-I have one publisher request out, too, but I’m not holding my breath.
+I’m currently plotting out a modest crowdfunding campaign for early next year so I can get a good cover artist, cover design, and some inline illustrations, and then hopefully, publish it through KDP.
+Until I mash the Kickstarter button, though, I have a few more queries and a publisher submission I’m leaving out there, but I'm not holding my breath.
 This book is going to come to life one way or another.
 Stories are stubborn like that.

-Will I ever query again?
-I think so.
-Maybe.
-I have a couple more projects in the planning stages (indeed, some well into the manuscript stage) that might be more commercial, but I love the world of Pilfer! and love writing in it.
-I just had a vacation last week, and wrote close to 10k words, both doing discovery writing and working on the sequel.
-After a year of personal and creative travail, it felt amazing to fall into a groove and watch a world unfold in front of me.
+I have a couple more projects in the planning stages (indeed, some well into the manuscript stage) that might be more traditionally commercial, but I love the world of this novel and I love writing in it.
+I had a vacation last week, and I wrote close to 10k words, doing discovery writing and working on the sequel.
+After a year of personal and creative travail, it felt amazing to fall into a groove and watch a world unfold in front of me again.
+If I can channel my confidence in my work into a query that checks a bunch of boxes for an agent, I genuinely think I can do it someday.